-The authors would like to thank (Flaxman $et\ al.$, 2020) for making their model implementation open-source, thus allowing us to extend and modify it for the purpose of this research.
+The authors would like to thank (Flaxman et al., 2020) for making their model implementation open-source, thus allowing us to extend and modify it for the purpose of this research.
+We would also like to thank Wayne Landis and an anonymous reviewer for their fruitful comments on an earlier version of the manuscript.